Cosmo-Tech/azure-digital-twin-injector/README.md

 }
 ```

-you may inject twins matching this model using the following CSV file:
+You may inject twins matching this model using the following CSV file:

 | `"$metadata.$model"`          | `"$id"`        | `"color"` | `"position.x"` | `"position.y"` |
 | ----------------------------- | -------------- | --------- | -------------- | -------------- |
 | `dtmi:com.example:flagpole;1` | `"first_pole"` | `"red"`   | `25.3`         | `42.0`         |

-To insert relation `dt-injestor` expects the folowing columns:
+Inserting relationships with `dt-injector` requires the following columns:

 | `"$sourceId"` | `"$targetId"` | `"$relationshipId"` | `"$relationshipName"` | `"property1"` | `"property..."` |
 | ------------- | ------------- | ------------------- | --------------------- | ------------- | --------------- |

 # Configuration

-dt-injector canbe configured using the following settings:
+dt-injector can be configured using the following settings:

 | **Application settings**       |                                                                                                     |
 | ------------------------------ | --------------------------------------------------------------------------------------------------- |